YevhenKoval01/frozenlake-qlearning-study/README.md

 2. Review the experiment parameters, hypotheses, training results, evaluation results, and conclusions.
 3. Open `reports/raport_koncowy.pdf` for the final written summary.

-## Status

-Completed team analysis.
-The repository is ready as a report-and-results archive.
-It would become stronger if the original experiment notebook or scripts were added later.